robertzhidealx/cs466-project/README.md

   body text.
 The results again make sense, where the first two results both have Romney in the body text, and the third result has "2024" in the title but no Romney in the body text.

+- [cli](./screenshots/cli.png) shows an interative session of our CLI app, where the user searches for pages whose title mentions "2024" and body text mentions "romney".
+The result is exactly as we would expect.

 ## Notes